spdx/spdx-spec/docs/annexes/pkg-url-specification.md

-# Package URL specification v1 (Normative)
+# Package-URL specification v1 (Normative)

 ## Introduction

-The Package URL core specification defines a versioned and formalized format, syntax, and rules used to represent and validate package URLs.
+The Package-URL core specification defines a versioned and formalized format, syntax, and rules used to represent and validate Package-URLs.

-A package URL or _purl_ is an attempt to standardize existing approaches to reliably identify the location of software packages.
+A Package-URL or _PURL_ is an attempt to standardize existing approaches to reliably identify the location of software packages.

-A _purl_ is a URL string used to identify the location of a software package in a mostly universal and uniform way across programming languages, package managers, packaging conventions, tools, APIs and databases.
+A _PURL_ is a URL string used to identify the location of a software package in a mostly universal and uniform way across programming languages, package managers, packaging conventions, tools, APIs and databases.

-Such a package URL is useful to reliably reference the same software package using a simple and expressive syntax and conventions based on familiar URLs.
+Such a Package-URL is useful to reliably reference the same software package using a simple and expressive syntax and conventions based on familiar URLs.

 ## Syntax definition

-_purl_ stands for **package URL**.
+_PURL_ stands for **Package-URL**.

-A _purl_ is a URL composed of seven components:
+A _PURL_ is a URL composed of seven components:

     scheme:type/namespace/name@version?qualifiers#subpath